St. Paul Roman Catholic Church (St. Paul, Oregon)

-St. Paul Roman Catholic Church in St. Paul, Oregon, United States, was the first church in Oregon to be built with bricks when it was constructed in 1846.
+St. Paul Roman Catholic Church in St. Paul, Oregon, United States, was the first church in Oregon built with brick, constructed in 1846.
 It is the oldest brick building in the Pacific Northwest.
 It was listed on the National Register of Historic Places in 1979.

 Background

+French Prairie, where St. Paul is located, was named after the French Canadian fur trappers who built their cabins in the area.
+In the 1830s, the French Prairie fur-trappers were raising their families without benefit of a Catholic priest.
+To remedy the situation, they asked the Bishop of Julopolis at Red River (now Winnipeg, Manitoba, Canada) to send a priest to them.
+Their first petion has not been found, but their 1836 petition is extant.

+Twenty men signed and indicated how many children they had.